mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I started [Is It Keto](https://isitketo.org) in 2018.
 It's a simple site that tells you whether or not certain foods fit the keto diet.

-I gave up on it in 2019 but [came crawling back](/retrospectives/2020/05/) in April 2020 after several of new business ideas flopped.
+I gave up on it in 2019 but [came crawling back](/retrospectives/2020/05/) in April 2020 after several of my new business ideas flopped.
 Is It Keto was profitable, but barely.
 It earned less than $0.01 per visitor, so it needed a drastic increase in visitors and/or earnings.

 {{<revenue-graph project="isitketo">}}

 To scale growth, I tried to automate article-writing.
 For all of Is It Keto's life, each article was 100% original and custom-written by me or [writers I hired](/hiring-content-writers/).
-In reviewing my existing articles, I noticed a consistent structure and patterns that I could abstract into templates.
-Plugging in the right food name, photos, and nutritional information would allow the site to auto-generate articles.
+In reviewing my existing articles, I noticed consistent patterns that I could abstract into templates.
+Plugging in the right food name, photos, and nutritional information would allow me to quickly generate new articles.

 {{<img src="isitketo-template.png" caption="Creating Is It Keto articles programmatically from templates">}}

 At first, it seemed like templatizing content would add hundreds of articles per week, but it was harder than I expected to scale so quickly without sacrificing quality.
 In two months, I only managed to add 118 articles.
 The more templates I added, the faster I could go, but the new articles drew in too few users to make it worthwhile.

-The other idea came from my friend [Justin Vincent](http://nugget.one/jv), who was flabberghsted to hear that that my earnings were so pitiful on 73k pageviews per month.
+The other idea came from my friend [Justin Vincent](http://nugget.one/jv), who was flabbergasted to hear that that the site earned so little from 73k pageviews per month.
 He recommended that I build a paid sister product and use Is It Keto to generate a stream of qualified leads.

 I tested a few landing pages for keto communities and apps, but only 0.1% of visitors [signed up for more information](/retrospectives/2020/07/#validating-keto-product-ideas).
 Around this time, TinyPilot began taking off, so I put Is It Keto on the backburner.

 | Metric                                      | 2019    | 2020      | Change |
 |---------------------------------------------|---------|-----------|---------|